Early Learning (Ages 3 - 6)

 Our EL curriculum balances learning through play, directed teacher guidance and carefully planned learning experiences.
-This curriculum follows the Primary Years framework of the International Baccalaureate (IB) and is staffed by qualified teachers who understand how to best support early childhood development.
-Additional faculty for Art, German and Physical Education compliment classroom teachers plus teaching assistants in these specific subjects.
+This curriculum follows the Primary Years framework of the International Baccalaureate (IB) and is staffed by qualified teachers.
+They understand how to best support children at this stage in their development.
+Additional teachers for Art, German and Physical Education compliment classroom teachers and their assistants.

 Early Learning 3/4